palantir/docker-compose-rule/README.md

 ### How to use a `DockerMachine`

-When creating a `DockerComposition` an additional parameter may be specified.
+When creating a `DockerComposeRule` an additional parameter may be specified.
 That being the custom `DockerMachine`, by default - if no `dockerMachine` parameter is specified - `DockerComposition` will connect to the local Docker daemon, similarly to how the `docker` cli works.